GlenTiki/autocannon-storage/readme.md

 A wrapper around s3-blob-store that creates and returns that store when passed valid credentials and a bucket name

-Valid credentials have accessKey and secretKey attributes
+Valid credentials have accessKey and secretKey attributes.
+Used by the command line functionality.

 ## Acknowlegements